 In October of 1983, Boy George and the guys from Culture Club released their second studio album.
 Colour by Numbers was an international best-seller, with over one million copies sold in their native UK alone and more than ten million copies worldwide.
-It reached the number 1 spot on the UK album charts and the number 2 spot on the US Billboard album charts.
+It reached number 6 in Germany, number 4 in France, and number 2 in Norway and on the US Billboard Album chart.
+It Also went to number 1 in Australia, New Zealand and the UK.
 The record was ranked number 96 in Rolling Stone’s 100 Greatest Albums of the 1980’s, and it also appears on the list of 1001 Albums You Must Hear Before You Die.

-Side one opens with “Karma Chameleon”, the second single from the record and the band‘s first and only single to reach number 1 on the US Billboard charts.
+Side one opens with “Karma Chameleon”, the second single from the record and the band‘s first and only single to reach number 1 in Australia, Canada, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland, the UK, and on the US Billboard charts.
 The opening on this one is a favorite of mine.
 The combination of the guitar, drums and harmonica is a classic.
 The song is about how someone changes their moods/emotions like a chameleon, leading to confusion for their lover.
 The video is memorable too - taking place on a big riverboat with the band members mostly dressed as gamblers from the 1800’s.

 “It’s a Miracle” was the fifth and final single from the album.
-It peaked at number four in the UK and number 13 on the US charts.
+It peaked at number 41 in Germany, number 13 on the US Billboard Hot 100, number 5 in Canada, number 4 in the UK and number 2 in Ireland.
 Originally, the lyrics and title were “It’s America”, a commentary on the band’s first tour of the US for the first album.
 They changed the lyrics slightly before recording the track.
 It too has another memorable opening, very bouncy and energetic.

 Next up is “Black Money”, a song that questions the love of another and wonders if their affections are really just a scam.
 The musical composition on this one is beautiful, and Helen Terry’s backing vocals on this one (as well as other tracks on the record) are amazing.
 It has a classic Motown soul sound to it.